ppochop/dns-exfil-sim/README.md

 # DNS exfiltration simulator
 This repo is a part of my bachelor's thesis focused on data exfiltration using the DNS protocol.
-The thesis is not published yet.
+[Link to the thesis](https://is.muni.cz/th/vdfik/?lang=en;kod=C0011)

 The simulation revolves around `target` generating data and sending them to the `attacker` using one of the implemented, parametrized exfiltration vectors.